uri-library-data-services/iassist-preview/content/blog/podcast-about-numeric-data-services-and-sources-general-reference-librarian-lynda-kellam-k.md

-Earlier this summer, Lynda [discussed the book, data, data literacy and instruction](http://adlibinstruction.blogspot.com/2011/07/episode-28-she-got-data.html) with the folks at \"Adventures in Library Instruction\".
+Earlier this summer, Lynda [discussed the book, data, data literacy and instruction](http://adlibinstruction.blogspot.com/2011/07/episode-28-she-got-data.html) with the folks at "Adventures in Library Instruction".

 Highly recommended!